yemble/slack-instagram/README.md

 ## Usage

-`/insta [url]`
+`/insta <url> [image number]`

 Will post a large image and a link to the post.

-Will also indicate if the post is a video.
+* Optional image selection argument.
+* Indicates number of photos and whether post is video or not.

+## Test

+`go test ./...`

 ## Deployment